Discover more from System Design Newsletter

 Levels.fyi V1 🟩🟨

-There was no front-end framework used.
+They didn’t use a front-end framework.
 Instead plain JavaScript, jQuery, CSS, and HTML.

 Lack of support for SQL-based data analytics.
-This limited their ability to make data-driven decisions.
+And it limited their ability to make data-driven decisions.

-Lambda functions time out on processing large amounts of data.
+Lambda functions timed out on processing large amounts of data.

 Levels.fyi V2 🟩🟨🟧